Washer - Clothes Still Wet After Spin Cycle is Complete

 • Oversudsing from too much detergent may slow down the final spin cycle, causing a suds lock.

 • A lower than normal spin speed resulting in wet clothes can occur as a result of oversudsing.
-The use of HE (High Efficiency) detergent will decrease the chance of suds lock.
+The use of HE (High Efficiency) detergent will decrease the chance of a suds lock.
 Use HE detergent only and be sure to use the recommended measured amount.
 Run a drain/spin cycle if this has occurred to remove the excess water in the clothes.